penagos/scientiapy2/README.md

 ## Scientiapy

-An spiritual successor to the Python-based [Scientiapy](https://github.com/penagos/scientiapy) (an open source Q&A website).
+A spiritual successor to the Python-based [Scientiapy](https://github.com/penagos/scientiapy) (an open source Q&A website).
 Implemented as a Laravel application with Livewire for a responsive user experience.
 ## Installation

 You must have the following installed on your system: